19 Best Souvenirs from Canada to Remember Your Trip By

 Food and snacks often come to represent the country they’re made in.
 Surely you can pinpoint treats that are only available where you come from?

-In Canada, poutine, butter tarts, maple syrup and smoked salmon are some popular foods.
-If you find these a little difficult to procure and ship home, I suggest other smaller treats that are easy to pack.
+We’ve covered maple syrup and smoked salmon, but if you find these a little difficult to procure and ship home, smaller treats can be easier to pack.
 Nanaimo bars, ketchup chips, chocolates from Rogers’ are just some of them.

 13. Stuffed moose or beaver